Social Media and Communication

 What does this mean?

-Many different friend/follower groups that comment on each of my social media posts.
+Many different friend/follower groups comment on each of my social media posts.
 Their opinions are not my opinions.

 Yes, I will argue opinions with others – even with myself.
 I’m a scholar.